 My fairy tale turned out to be a horror story in disguise.. and I got divorced.

 I thought my life was going to end.
 How is a woman in her late 20s going to live without a husband?
-It used to hurt a lot initially.
+It used to hurt initially.
 The thought that life would be so unfair, blessing others with the good things in life while I was left with nothing but despair, was too much for me to fathom.
 A desolate soul in search of a deeper meaning in the form of marital status – that was me.

 In hindsight, I never enjoyed my marital life – if you take away the husband part of it as well.
-The regular chores, the responsibilities, made me think, “Is this what I am going to do the rest of my life?”
+The regular chores, and the responsibilities, made me think, “Is this what I am going to do the rest of my life?”
 I had no time for hobbies, things that mattered to me, my work, or anything that kept me alive, active, and fulfilled.
 Marital life is indeed a busy world, and you should not step into it unless you are ready to take on the responsibilities, compromises, and adjustments that come with cohabitation.

 I was never ready for it.

-Within a few years of my unmarried life, I realized how much I was adjusting and compromising in my married life.
+Within a few years of my divorced life, I realized how much I was adjusting and compromising in my married life.
 When I left the relationship, it was as if a chain was broken, and I finally attained wings to fly.
 This freedom felt like finally finding water in a desert.
 My thirst, however, did not get quenched.
 Instead, I found it ever-increasing.
 The thirst to enjoy the things I want, the thirst to not be answerable to anyone for the first time in my life, the thirst to just be.
 It was liberating, it was extraordinary, and it felt like love.
 I never knew love in the form of freedom.
 I thought love could only be found in people.
 It took a break from one kind of love for me to discover another.
 The type of love that I had never experienced before because all through my life I was told: “marriage is important.”

 I never realized a woman could live without getting married.
 I have seen others living a content life without tying the knot, but I used to look at them with compassion.
 The thought that marriage is mandatory and the only thing that can make a woman happy was so ingrained and indoctrinated in me that any other way of living was callously dismissed.